christinazavou/O-CNN/tensorflow/documentation/ocnn_architecture.md

 	Because of the special hierarchical structure of an octree, the stride of convolution is constrained to be an integer power of 2.
 2.	**Pooling**:
 	Applying the max-pooling operator on an octree reduces to picking out the max elements from every 8 contiguous element.
-	Then the resolution of the feature map is down-sampled by a factor of 2.
+	Then the resolution of the feature map is down-sampled by a factor of 2. (since is is equivalent with going from an octree of depth N to an octree of depth N-1)
 3.	**Unpooling**:
 	After applying the max-pooling operation, the locations of the maxima within each pooling region can be recorded in a set of switch variables stored in a continuous array.
 The corresponding max-unpooling operation makes use of these switches to place the signal of the current feature map into appropriate locations of the up-sampled feature map
 4.	**Deconvolution**:
 	can be implemented by just reversing the forward and backward passes of convolution

+note:
+- difference with full-voxel CNN approaches is that here we only apply convolutions to the octants, i.e. regions with no data are not passed through convolution and computations in general.

 ##### Network structure:

 ###### OCNN:

 - We repeatedly apply convolution and pooling on the octree data structure from bottom to top.
-We use the ReLU function to activate the output and use batch normalization to reduce the  internal-covariateshift
+We use the ReLU function to activate the output and use batch normalization to reduce the  internal-covariate shift
 - “convolution + BN + ReLU + pooling”  = a basic unit = Ul
-- The number of channels of the feature map for Ul is set to 2^max(1,9−l) and the convolution kernel size is 3.
+- The number of **channels** of the feature map **for Ul is set to 2^max(1,9−l)** and the convolution _kernel size is 3_.
 - We enforce all the 2nd-depth octants to exist and use zero vector padding on the empty octants at the 2nd depth.
-- input → Ud → Ud−1 → · · · → U2 = OCNN(d)
+- **_input → Ud → Ud−1 → · · · → U2 = OCNN(d)_**

 ###### OCNN for object classification:
 - We add two fully connected (FC) layers, a softmax layer, and two Dropout layers after OCNN(d)
-- O-CNN(d) → Dropout → FC(128) → Dropout → FC(Nc ) → softmax → output
+- **_O-CNN(d) → Dropout → FC(128) → Dropout → FC(Nc ) → softmax → output_**

 ###### OCNN for shape retrieval:
 - Same as for object classification.
 Output vector used for similarity.